Restorative Justice Practices: Supporting Students and Faculty in Varying Learning Environments (CATDC Online)

 - How can RJ guiding questions and principles help identify and reinforce values in schools?

-- How does diversity and inclusion language support school climate and culture?
+- How does a Diversity, Equity, and Inclusion framework support school climate and culture?

-- How does SEL and RJ help support student behavior expectations already in place?
+- How does RJ foster social-emotional learning in order to support student behavior expectations already in place?

 ABOUT THE FACILITATORS